christinecai/website/_items/Bio.md

 My résumé can be viewed/downloaded here.

-I can be reached at christine.cai@princeton.edu.
+I can be reached at <christine.cai@princeton.edu>.
 Otherwise, if you happen to visit Princeton, I can be found in office 264 located in the Industrial Relations Section (on the second floor of the Department of Economics building).
 These days though, I am mostly wandering around Zoomland...!

 Finally, if you'd like to, you can follow me on Twitter 😊.